pepperpots/OpenStream/gcc/gcc/ada/doc/gnat_ugn/platform_specific_information.rst

 application, a conflict will occur and the application will run incorrectly.
 Hence, when possible, it is always preferable to use and build relocatable DLLs.
 Both relocatable and non-relocatable DLLs are supported by GNAT.
-Note that the *-s* linker option (see GNU Linker User's Guide) removes the debugging symbols from the DLL but the DLL can still be relocated.
+Note that the :switch:`-s` linker option (see GNU Linker User's Guide) removes the debugging symbols from the DLL but the DLL can still be relocated.